-Maryland was represented for the Union at the Battle of Gettysburg by three infantry regiments, a cavalry regiment, an independent cavalry company, and an artillery battery. (see the States at Gettysburg) It provided over 42,000 men to the Union in the Civil War.
-Maryland was a slave state that also provided several Confederate units, some of whom who served at Gettysburg against their Union neighbors.
-None of these Confederate Maryland units raised monuments on the battlefield, but the State of Maryland monument honors the men of both sides.
+Maryland provided over 42,000 men to the Union in the Civil War.
+Almost 2,000 fought for the Union at Gettysburg, in three infantry regiments, a cavalry regiment, an independent cavalry company, and an artillery battery. (see the States at Gettysburg) Maryland was a slave state that also provided several Confederate units, some of whom served at Gettysburg; there is a monument to the Second Maryland Infantry (CSA) on Culp’s Hill.
+The State of Maryland monument honors the Maryland men of both sides.

 Select any of the monuments below to see its Gettysburg monument page.